Riding the Waves: The Impact of Bitcoin Mining Difficulty on Miners

 Miners play a vital role in the Bitcoin network.
 Their primary responsibility is to validate and confirm the legitimacy of transactions.
 When a Bitcoin transaction is made, it is broadcasted to the network and included in a pool of unconfirmed transactions, known as the mempool.

-Read also: Tron Price Prediction 2028: Factors, Trends, and Insights
+Read also: XRP Price Prediction 2028: Factors, Catalysts, and Technological Advancements to Consider

 Miners then select a set of transactions from the mempool and bundle them together into a block.
 They employ their computational power to solve the mathematical problem associated with the block.
 Once a miner successfully solves the problem, they add the block to the blockchain, which is the public ledger that records all Bitcoin transactions.